Being off-duty, CRPF officer feeds needy in his village using his savings

-The next day he and his family prepared over 50 packets containing 2 kgs of rice, 1 kg potato, a small bottle of mustard oil, a packet of salt, onions and half kg pulses in each.
-"I spent about Rs 8,000-10,000 for purchasing and packing these items, Das says hesitatingly as he does not seem keen to share the cost of his noble deed.
+"I spent about Rs 8,000-10,000 for purchasing and packing these items," Das said hesitatingly, as he did not seem keen to share the cost of his noble deed.
+He said he used his uniform for the service of people.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)